Sainglend/tda-api-client/README.md

 These aren't strictly organized like the API on the TD Developer site.
 For example, their site has Accounts, Orders, and Saved Orders grouped together.

 ## Documentation
 ### Mine
-I've used JSDoc to add comments to each enum and function that wraps an API.
-I also converted this to TypeScript and will be adding in better and better type support.
+I've used a combo of Typescript with JSDoc to add comments to each enum and function that wraps an API, so that the transpiled JavaScript should be very IDE-friendly.
+I've also tried to add types to everything so that the shape of the output or expected input or very clear.

 You can look in the [samples/](samples/) folder to see [code samples](samples/codesamples.md), which has a simple usage of each of the functions.
-That folder also has an inputJSON folder with sample inputs.
+That folder also has an inputJSON folder with a couple sample JSON inputs.

+Additionally, it'd be worth checking out the unit tests for example usage, though you'll have to read around all the testing structure, with the expect statements and whatnot.

 ### Theirs
 You can find the documentation for how the API endpoints work at https://developer.tdameritrade.com